 There are a few options to consider when cooking your empanadas.
 You can bake them, fry them in shallow oil, or deep fry.

-If baking, you'll need to brush with an egg wash (equal parts egg and water, whisked together).
-I like to bake at 400 degrees for at 20-30 minutes or until they look golden brown and flakey on the outside.
+If baking in the oven or air fryer, you’ll need to brush with an egg wash (equal parts egg and water, whisked together).
+I like to bake at 400 degrees for at 20-30 minutes in the oven or 10-15 minutes in the air fryer.

 In all instances, you'll know the dough is done when it appears golden brown and flakey.